Did You Ever Wonder How Long Do Copper Water Lines Last?

 How Long Do Copper Water Lines Last?

-Copper water mains have a lifespan of between 20 and 70 years, depending on the conditions surrounding the main.
+The quick answer to how long do copper water lines last is a lifespan of between 20 and 70 years, depending on the conditions surrounding the main.
 On average, a copper water main lasts 50 years, and can potentially last much longer.
 In especially poor conditions like stray underground electrical current, copper lines can be destroyed in a couple of years.
 Where highly acidic ground conditions exist, a copper water main may last 20 years or less.

 In the right circumstances, it’s common for copper water mains to last 70 years and maybe more.
 The key factors for that to happen are proper installation, safe surrounding soil, and no presence of stray underground electrical current.